 He squeezed her hand firmly.
 "Friends."
 He found himself gazing at her smiling face for longer than a friend probably should.
 This might be harder than I thought.

 As Bulma rushed over to greet the three-eyed man descending from the sky, Yamcha tried to clear his head.
 She only wants to be friends, so that's all I'll be to her.
-It seems she could have moved on to a certain someone else, anyway.
-The thought that he had pushed aside earlier came back to the front of his mind, forcing him to ponder if what seemed unbelievable could actually be true.
+It seems she might've moved on to a certain someone else, anyway.
+The thought that he had pushed aside earlier came back to the front of his mind, forcing him to ponder if something that seemed unbelievable could actually be true.